YourParalysisDemon/Fragging_Terminal_Multi_Hack-/README.md

-This is a combination of both of my previous external hacks for the psychonauts series put on one gui.
-All future updates to either game will be placed in this script.
+This is a combination of almost all of my previous external hacks put on one gui.
+All future updates will be placed in this script.

 Somewhat wip